How Do You Draw A Solar Eclipse

 Before diving into the specifics of how to draw a solar eclipse, it’s important to understand the context of what you’re trying to represent.
 A solar eclipse is a natural phenomenon that occurs when the Moon passes between the Sun and Earth, and the Moon fully or partially blocks the Sun.
 The type of eclipse you'll draw—total, partial, or annular—will influence the final look of your artwork.

 Consider also the emotional impact you want to convey.
-Do you want to capture the stark contrast between light and dark?
+Think about it: do you want to capture the stark contrast between light and dark?
+The sense of wonder and awe that an eclipse inspires?
 The ethereal glow of the corona?
-The sense of wonder and awe that an eclipse inspires?
 Keeping these questions in mind will guide your artistic choices and help you create a more compelling piece.

 Comprehensive Overview